Sugerencia de edades

 Offer long strips about the size of two adult fingers pressed together from the outside casing of pasteurized burrata.
 You can also offer the soft insides of the burrata on its own or mixed into other foods for baby to scoop with their hands or served on a pre-loaded spoon.

 Serve bite-sized pieces or long strips of the outside casing of pasteurized burrata.
 If baby is shoveling or stuffing whole pieces into their mouth, offer fewer pieces at a time.
 You can also encourage baby to take bites by modeling how it is done.
-Let baby watch as you slowly take a dramatic bite and chew with your mouth open so that child can see what is happening in the mouth, then offer a long strip of the outer casing of burrata and let baby try.
 You can also serve the soft inside of the burrata for scooping, either on its own or mixed into other foods.

 Nuestro equipo